magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 .. image::  http://i.imgur.com/iTnpJWr.gif

-You can freely to manage the fields on Checkout page by drag-and-drop.
+Drag and drop tabs from Available fields to Sorted fields to have them appear in the Checkout page.

 .. image::  https://i.imgur.com/e3ZCVhx.gif